Deutsche Bank says it will never need state aid

-HAMBURG Deutsche Bank (DBKGn.DE), on a international regulator's list of four banks that would pose the greatest risk to the global financial system if they collapsed, will never need to be bailed out, its co-chief executive said.
+HAMBURG Nov 8 Deutsche Bank, on a international regulator's list of four banks that would pose the greatest risk to the global financial system if they collapsed, will never need to be bailed out, its co-chief executive said.

 "We are not dangerous and we never were because we didn't need to ask the state for help and we will not do that in future either," Juergen Fitschen said at an economic conference in Hamburg.